beerose/blog/content/posts/ts-fight/post.md

 bar();
 ```

 JavaScript will let you write it without any complaints.
-In TypeScript, on the other hand, you'll see an error **Type 'number[]' cannot be used as an index type.(2538)**.
-And this may make you think about what this code is doing — why do I get an error?
-Maybe I did something weird in this code?
-Oh shit, I'm making an assumption that I'll always have one element array!
-Thanks TypeScript!
+TypeScript won't.
+In TypeScript, you'll see an error: **Type 'number[]' cannot be used as an index type.(2538)**.
+And when you'll see this error you will start to think what this code is doing.
+Why am I getting an error?
+Maybe I did something weird in this code? *Oh shit, I'm making an assumption that I'll always have single-element array!*

-(react router example ??)

-TypeScript is statically typed.
-Even though it's a gradually typed language and you decide on how much of *staticness* you want, it is a significant difference.
-It's a difference when it comes to thinking about the code you write, modeling the code, designing APIs.
-It may feel faster to write code in JS (or annotating everything with **any**), especially when you're not that familiar with TypeScript.
-But when you know that your code needs to end up being in TypeScript, *I'll write it in JavaScript, so it's faster and then will convert to TypeScript* is not a way to go.
-Why?
-Because you don't leverage TypeScript.
-You won't model your code with types to be straightforward and easy to maintain.

-example of typed reducer that shows domain actions????

-You won't spot lousy code quickly.
-How does TypeScript help with it exactly?
-It makes you reconsider your decisions.
-If something is hard to type, maybe it wasn't designed well.
-It's the same deal as with tests.
-If something is hard to be tested — it's likely to be challenging to maintain and extend.
-Also, If it is hard to type, won't it be hard to grasp for your colleagues?

-some other example ???

-Static typing makes us (at least a bit) think more about modeling data, modules, and making things "click together".
-You're more likely to type things better than when adding types to the existing code.
-[WRITE SOMETHING HERE] Same as tests, types help us recognise that something is not sufficient and make us think about code design more.

-There are also plenty of other benefits that you can get from type-driven development.
-If you want to know more about designing with types, check out the excellent post series on [F# for Fun and Profit](https://fsharpforfunandprofit.com/posts/designing-with-types-intro/).
+There are also plenty of other benefits that you can get designing with types.
+If you want to know more about it, check out the excellent post series on [F# for Fun and Profit](https://fsharpforfunandprofit.com/posts/designing-with-types-intro/).

-Yet, I'm not trying to evangelize type-driver development here (though, it's great, do try it out!).
-My main point is that you can make TypeScript work for you, instead of fighting it by fixing compiler errors.
-Writing types along with writing code, rather than leaving it for later, will make you change the perspective and write more robust and less complicated code.
+Yet, I'm not trying to evangelize type-driver development here.
+(Though, it's great, try it out!)
+My point is that you can make TypeScript work for you DURING writing code.
+Don't think about TypeScript as "oh no, I have to add those stupid types".
+Don't think of it as a fight with compiler errors.
+Think about the process.
+Process of writing code.
+Embrace it from the start.
+Because eventually, writing types and writing runtime code simultaneously, rather than leaving it for later, will make you change the perspective and write more robust and less complicated code.